Darkmoon1995/Credits-Like-Movies/README.md

 # Movie Effect

 I wanted to create a simple movie effect while having a bit of fun.
+You can see how the website look in [here](https://credits-like-movies-4urj.vercel.app/)
 ## Features
 - Text slowly coming down
 - Showing who is which character